kushagra-a-singh/I.R.I.S-Prod-Website/README.md

 The official website for **I.R.I.S.**, a college club dedicated to fostering innovation, research and collaboration.
 Built with modern web technologies, this platform serves as a hub for event information, member engagement and intelligent interactions through an AI-powered chatbot.

 ## ✨ Features
-- **AI-Powered Chatbot**: Intelligent Q&A system using TensorFlow.js and Universal Sentence Encoder
+- **AI-Powered Chatbot**: Intelligent Q&A system using TensorFlow.js, Universal Sentence Encoder, LangChain, HuggingFace embeddings and Groq LLM
 - **Event Management**: Comprehensive event listings with registration and payment processing
 - **Modern UI/UX**: Responsive design with Tailwind CSS and Framer Motion animations
 - **Secure Authentication**: User management with Supabase Auth